msbartee/predicting-jeopardy-values/README.md

 Fun fact:

 ```
-China is the most common answer in *Jeopardy!*, followed by Australia
+China is the most common answer in Jeopardy!, followed by Australia
 ```

 ### Data Cleaning